kubernetes-sigs/hierarchical-namespaces/docs/user-guide/quickstart.md

 If you create a `HierarchicalResourceQuota` in namespace `acme-org`, the sum of all subnamespaces' resources can't surpass the HRQ.

-We will demonstrate how it works using services, but you could also limit `cpu`, `memory`, or any other `ResourceQuota` field.
+This example demonstrates how it works using services, but you could also limit `cpu`, `memory`, or any other `ResourceQuota` field.

 > _Note: Decimal point values cannot be specified (you can't do `cpu: 1.5`, but
 > you can do `cpu: "1.5"` or `cpu: 1500m`).
 See [#292](https://github.com/kubernetes-sigs/hierarchical-namespaces/issues/292)_

-Creating the HRQ:
+Create the HRQ:
 ```bash
 kubectl apply -f - << EOF
 apiVersion: hnc.x-k8s.io/v1alpha2